Madison Reed Sizzles In Tiny Gold Crop Top & Matching Shorts

-Madison Grace Reed shared the results of a stunning photo shoot in her latest Instagram update.
-The fashion influencer was modeling a luxurious summer look.
+Madison Grace Reed shared the results of a stunning photo shoot in her latest Instagram update, where she modeled a luxurious summer look.

 Madison, 24, rocked a matching set that didn’t disappoint those who follow her for her fashion content.
 Her top and bottoms boasted an ornate gold pattern that complemented her bronze skin.
 She wore a pair of shorts with a wide leg and a high hemline that exposed most of her toned thighs.
 The garment also had a high waist that rose well above the navel.

-Madison completed her look with a pair of gold sandals with a low block heel.
-The shoes also had lace-up details.
+Madison completed her look with a pair of gold sandals with a low block heel and lace-up details.
 She wore the long metallic strings wound around her ankles multiple times.
 The model’s accessories included a few rings and a pair of large gold hoop earrings studded with tiny gemstones.
 Her blond hair was straight and parted down the center.
 She wore her long tresses pushed back behind her shoulders.

 Madison posed on a paved area in front of a cement barrier.
 She was photographed from the thighs up in her first shot.
 She looked off to the side and reached up to touch her glossy hair.
 In the next slide, she was closer to the camera.
 The wind blew her hair over one eye as she turned her head slightly to the side.
 Her uncovered eye was directed at the camera’s lens.